 The study programme encourages and supports growth towards becoming an independent learner, develops character, broader skills, attitudes and confidence, and supports progression on students’ chosen pathway post-18.

 The Hanley Castle 16-19 study programme comprises:

 This study programme and its tailored pathways have supported Sophie to read Medicine at Southampton University and Jamie to read Law at Oxford University.
 He is joined at Oxford by Georgia reading French and Portuguese.
 Over the last five years, successful applications from Hanley included: Oxford for Mathematics, History, Biological Sciences, Geography, Economics and MFL; Cambridge for Natural Sciences, Veterinary Science and Architecture and also students reading Law, Dentistry and Medicine.
 Others have used their BTECs to embark on primary teaching degrees or high profile apprenticeships

 Hanley Castle Sixth Form commits to the support of disadvantaged students whose learning has been disrupted due to the COVID-19 outbreak during the 2020 to 2021 academic year.

 Sixth form students not achieving at least a grade 4 in maths or English will be the priority group.
 The use of funding and direct costs will be recorded and evaluated regularly.
-The needs of this small group of students will be paramount and will form the outline and focus for the one to one English and Maths tuition they will be receiving.
+The needs of this small group of students will be paramount and will form the outline and focus for the one to one and small group English and Maths tuition they will be receiving.

 Research suggests that one to one tuition is more effective than larger groups.
 This enables the tuition to closely match the work to the students’ needs and use ongoing, low stakes testing, to gauge progress and teach focused and specific content.
 (EEF, 2018)